 WAFB's first-rate news operation befits a general manager with big-time news chops.
 Before taking over WAFB, Sandy Breland held the news director job at WWL New Orleans for 11 years and at KTVK Phoenix for a few more.
 "The keys are consistency and commitment to quality in our local news," Breland says.
 "When you're a strong No. 1, you have a target on your back.
 You have to be consistent every day."

-The station was the first, and remains the only, one in the market to go live with news at 4:30 a.m.
-WAFB spends each Friday during the May sweeps schlepping around the market for its "Road Trip" franchise (see sidebar).
-Raycom also owns MyNetworkTV affiliate WBXH, which airs primetime 7-9 p.m. and a local newscast at 9.
+WAFB was the first, and remains the only, station in the market to go live with news at 4:30 a.m.
+WAFB spends each Friday during the May sweeps schlepping around the market for its "Road Trip" franchise.
+Raycom also owns MyNetworkTV affiliate WBXH, which airs primetime 7-9 p.m. and local news at 9.

 White Knight owns NBC affiliate WVLA, which has an operating agreement with ComCorp of America's Fox affiliate, WGMB.
 ComCorp also has CW station WBRL.
 The main subscription TV operator is Cox.

-The stations are deploying all available platforms to extend their reach.
+Baton Rouge stations are deploying all available platforms to extend their reach.
 WBRZ has news on its dot-two channel and weather on its dot-three.
-Manship, whose other station is KRGV Weslaco (Texas), has a low-power independent in WBTR, which features Baton Rouge Today in prime.
+Manship, whose other station is KRGV Weslaco (Texas), has low-power independent WBTR, which features Baton Rouge Today in prime.
 "That gives us an opportunity to provide additional local programming," says Daboval.

 Court shows dominate daytime on WGMB, giving way to double-runs of Two and a Half Men and The Big Bang Theory.
 WVLA goes for populist branding in its "We Tell Your Stories Every Day" tagline.